 “Sleep dentistry” is a lay term for sedation dentistry.
 Our page on sedation dentistry can help you decide if this might help you get the dental care you need without anxiety.
-Dr. Hadgis can offer solutions to help your dental treatments become much more pleasant experiences.
+Dr. Patel can offer solutions to help your dental treatments become much more pleasant experiences.

 And while many people call it “sleep dentistry,” it is actually conscious sedation.
-You aren’t unconscious, but are awake.
+You aren’t unconscious, but awake.
 However, you may not remember any of the appointment, so it may seem to you like you were asleep.